Skip Navigation

 Annotation: This report provides an assessment of oral health care access and use among pregnant women in Rhode Island.
 Contents include the most recent estimates of women who received oral health care during their pregnancy, the prevalence of oral health care education provision for women in their prenatal care period, and how to ensure that all women obtain appropriate oral health care and education during their prenatal period.

-Keywords: Access to health care, Dental care, Health care utilization, Health education, Oral health, Population surveillance, Pregnancy, Pregnant women, Prenatal care, Prevalence, Rhode Island, State surveys, Statistical data
+Keywords: Access to health care, Health care utilization, Health education, Oral health, Oral health care, Population surveillance, Pregnancy, Pregnant women, Prenatal care, Prevalence, Rhode Island, State surveys, Statistical data

 Childbirth Connection.
 2010.
 Transforming maternity care: Direction-setting vision and blueprint reports.
 New York, NY: Childbirth Connection,